 - Students do not have to be involved with chapter activities

 - No student may author more than one paper entered in the competition

 - Previous winners are not eligible to submit to the Undergraduate Paper Competition again

 - The paper cannot have been previously published or be currently under consideration by a professional journal

-- All submissions must be received by the deadline via email
+- All submissions must be received by the deadline via a submission form

 - Must meet eligibility requirements (see ‘eligibility’ above)